nulab/scala-oauth2-provider/README.md

   - inform the client of the scope of the access token issued
 - redirectUri
   - This value must be enabled on authorization code grant
+- codeChallenge:
+  - This value is OPTIONAL.
+Only set this value if doing a PKCE authorization request.
+When set, PKCE rules apply on the AuthorizationCode Grant Handler
+  - This value is from a PKCE authorization request.
+This is the challenge supplied during the auth request if given.
+- codeChallengeMethod:
+  - This value is OPTIONAL and used only by PKCE when a codeChallenge value is also set.
+  - This value is from a PKCE authorization request.
+This is the method used to transform the code verifier.
+Must be either Plain or S256.
+If not specified and codeChallenge is provided then Plain is assumed (per RFC7636)